okta/okta-auth-swift/README.md

 #### sendActivationLinkViaSms

-Sends an activation SMS when when the user is unable to scan the QR code provided as part of an Okta Verify transaction.
+Sends an activation SMS when the user is unable to scan the QR code provided as part of an Okta Verify transaction.
 If for any reason the user can't scan the QR code, they can use the link provided in SMS to complete the transaction.
 [API link](https://developer.okta.com/docs/api/resources/authn/#activate-push-factor)

 ```swift
 public func sendActivationLinkViaSms(with phoneNumber:String,